Welcome to 2013-2014 academic year.

 The archival fonds are all on or from Northern Ontario.
 These primary sources mostly pertain to (by alphabetical order) : Arts, culture and communications media; Clubs & social organizations; Economy; Education; Labour; Mining industries and related activities; Politics & Politicians; Population & socio-ethnic groups; Religious communities; and Sudbury.

-Finding aids for Laurentian’s archival fonds are most easily accessed from the Archives website on the Library’s Home Page.
+Finding aids for Laurentian’s archival fonds are most easily accessed from the the Archives website on the Library’s Home Page.
 Ask at the Library Information Desk for details or contact Ms. Marthe Brown, ext.
 3339.

 Current issues of local and Toronto newspapers are available daily in a special rack at the entrance to the newspaper shelves.